aspose-words/Aspose.Words-Documentation/en/cpp/faq/_index.md

 To check if the font is missing:

-- In Aspose.Words use the Font substitution warnings (for details, see the “How to Recognize That the Font Was Replaced” section of the [“Manipulate and Substitute TrueType Fonts”](/words/cpp/manipulate-and-substitute-truetype-fonts/) article).
+- In Aspose.Words use the Font substitution warnings (for details, see the “How to Recognize That the Font Was Replaced” section of the [Manipulate and Substitute TrueType Fonts](/words/cpp/manipulate-and-substitute-truetype-fonts/) article).
 - In Microsoft Word open the “Font Substitution” dialog box (File → Options → Advanced → Font Substitution).

 ------